Hypernuclear constraints on the existence and lifetime of a deeply bound $H$ dibaryon: 6 He He decay rate

 We assume that the strong-interaction decay \lamblamb{6}{He} $\to H+{^4}$He of a loosely `bound' $\Lambda\Lambda$ pair in \lamblamb{6}{He} into a $\Lambda\Lambda$ pair constituent of a tightly bound $\textbf{1}_F$ $H$ dibaryon, flying off $^4$He with momentum ${\kvec}_H$ in their c.m. system, is triggered by the $\Lambda\Lambda$ strong interaction $V_{\Lambda\Lambda}$ extracted near threshold.
 The spatial dependence of the decay matrix element is given by $<\Psi_f|V_{\Lambda\Lambda}|\Psi_i>$, where $\Psi_i$ stands for the initial \lamblamb{6}{He} wavefunction, Eq.~(\ref{eq:Psi_i}), and

-where $\psi_{\Lambda\Lambda}$, Eq.~(\ref{eq:Bab}), is renormalized by the flavor-color-spin factor $\sqrt{1/1000}$ discussed at the end of subsection~\ref{subsec:SFC}, thereby accounting for the elimination of $\Sigma\Sigma$ and $N\Xi$ components of $H$.
+where $\psi_{\Lambda\Lambda}$, Eq.~(\ref{eq:Bab}), is renormalized by the flavor-color-spin factor $\sqrt{1/1000}$, see Eq.~(\ref{eq:psitilde}), thereby accounting for the elimination of $\Sigma\Sigma$ and $N\Xi$ components of $H$.
 Note that in agreement with the overall attraction of the $BB$ interaction in the $\textbf{1}_F$ channel~\cite{Inoue19} no SRC factor was introduced in Eq.~(\ref{eq:Psi_f}) for $\Psi_f$.
 We note that the calculations reported below disregard the slight difference between the inner 3$q$ structure of each $\Lambda$ hyperon in the $H$ dibaryon to that in \lamblamb{6}{He}.
 For a 3$q$ baryon size of about 0.5~fm~\cite{KW24}, this neglect is well justified in the range of $B_{\Lambda\Lambda}$ values considered here.

 The \lamblamb{6}{He} $\to H+{^4}$He decay rate, or equivalently the corresponding strong-interaction width of \lamblamb{6}{He}, is given by~\cite{Baym69}:

 where $\mu_{H\alpha}$ is the $H-{^{4}{\rm He}}$ reduced mass and $<\Psi_f|V_{\Lambda\Lambda}|\Psi_i>$ is a product of two factors, as follows.